hotblackhole/ACRYR/README.md

         - Has one client picture evidence
         - Has one or many issue picture evidence

 Documentation and Support
 -------------------------
  - Specs : https://github.com/ranska/infres_2015

 Issues
 -------------
+ - Fix bug, user not displaying correctly in claims display

 Contributers
 ------------